Individual problems in marriage counseling

 The couples therapy issues

-While they would never become a couple who actively enjoyed a good fight, they had no real skills to process conflict at all.
+While they would never become a couple who actively enjoyed a good fight, they had no fundamental skills to process conflict.
 Avoidance and distance were their only strategy, and it didn’t serve them well

 In couples therapy, the fight around Jared allowed the couples to learn effective ways to process disagreements.